 You can even use pickled beetroot if that’s what you have or like.
 It will give an extra tang to the recipe, so you can probably omit the vinegar that’s otherwise added and simply include the juice that comes in the jar or can of pickled beetroot.

 Beet soup is a beautiful dish that you can dress up and serve as an elegant starter.

-A version of beet soup in Eastern European countries is known as borscht.
-Some versions are made with beef stock giving it a hearty and deep flavor.
-But you can easily make vegetarian borscht by simply swapping out the beef stock with vegetarian stock or broth.
+Traditional Ukrainian borscht may be made with beef stock but you can easily make vegetarian borscht by simply swapping out the beef stock with vegetarian stock or broth.

 Use What You Have For Our Beet Soup Recipe